CoderDojoDC/utf8_to_binary/README.md

      shaded.
 The children and adults that tried the activity without instruction would shade the binary 1s by default, so we switch the activity to shading binary 1s.

+## Creating images for Vistaprint

+I didn't have much luck trying to export PDFs from QCAD.
+The best route seemed to be making the outer dimensions (3.62" x 2.12") box visible and saving the image as a bitmap.
+In the bitmap export dialog, specify width 1085, height 635, pixels per unit 300, margin 0.